Back to Resources

 These platforms typically price per pool serviced ($1-2/month per location) or per technician ($50-65/month base plus per-tech fees).
 They emphasize mobile-first field operations, offline capability for areas with poor cell coverage, chemical dosing calculations, and service documentation.
 Most integrate with QuickBooks and payment processors but have limited third-party ecosystems.

-Market dynamics: PoolCorp's acquisition of Pool360 PoolService creates vertical integration concerns—pool professionals worry about sharing customer data with their supplier.
-Private equity activity intensifies.
-Pricing pressures mount as economy remains the top challenge heading into 2025, with inflation and labor shortages persisting according to Skimmer.
+Market dynamics: Skimmer's $74M Series C signals investor confidence in pool-specific software.
+PoolCorp's Pool360 PoolService creates vertical integration concerns—pool professionals worry about sharing customer data with their supplier.
+Private equity activity intensifies (Permira acquired Housecall Pro in 2021).
+Pricing pressures mount as the economy remains the top challenge heading into 2026, with 40% of pool professionals calling economic conditions their #1 concern according to Skimmer's 2026 State of Pool Service Report.

 General field service software targets the enterprise segment

 Platforms like ServiceTitan, Jobber, and Housecall Pro target broader home services markets.
 They lack pool-specific features—no chemical tracking, no water chemistry calculators, no equipment-specific service logs—but deliver superior business management capabilities including advanced marketing automation, comprehensive analytics, sophisticated CRM, and enterprise-grade scalability.
-ServiceTitan dominates the enterprise segment with 100,000+ contractors according to Yahoo Finance but draws criticism for complexity and cost ($250-500/month per technician).
-Jobber positions as the accessible alternative with transparent pricing ($39-245/month) and 250,000+ professionals using the platform according to GetJobber.
+ServiceTitan dominates the enterprise segment with 100,000+ contractors but draws criticism for complexity and cost ($235-500/month per technician).
+Jobber positions as the accessible alternative with transparent pricing ($39-599/month) and 200,000+ professionals using the platform.

 Pool companies choose general FSM when business growth priorities outweigh operational specialization.
 They value good-better-best estimate builders that increase ticket sizes, marketing automation that generates leads, customer portals that reduce service calls, and deep QuickBooks integration.
 The tradeoff: they manually track chemicals or use separate tools and build custom workflows for pool-specific processes.